Aerial work platform: Control

 (video) Three aerial work platform trucks work together on utility poles, in Bunkyo, Japan.

 The power assisted drive (if fitted) and lift functions of an AWP are controlled by an operator, who can be situated either on the work platform itself, or at a control panel at the base of the unit.
 Some models are fitted with a panel at both locations or with a remote control, giving operator a choice of position.
-A control panel at the base can also function as a safety feature if for any reason the operator is at height and becomes unable to operate his controls.
+A control panel at the base can also function as a safety feature if for any reason the operator is at height and becomes unable to operate the controls.
 Even models not fitted with a control panel at the base are usually fitted with an emergency switch of some sort, which allows manual lowering of the lift (usually by the release of hydraulic or pneumatic pressure) in the event of an emergency or power failure.

 Controls vary by model, but are frequently either buttons or a joystick.
 The type and complexity of these will depend on the functions the platform is able to perform, such as: